 Example 2: U2 = f(latency) and U3=f(throughput); multiple utility functions defined for an intent, e.g. for different expectations

 An MnS consumer could express this in the form of an Intent Utility Function along with their expected target value.
 This assists the MnS producer(s) in fulfilling an MnS consumer’s intents as it provides an indicator to the MnS Producer of the satisfaction level of the intent fulfilment.
+As the description above, the intent utility function can be for multiple intents or as a part of an intent.

 Utility function can be used for intent negotiation.